fairybones/REGEX-Tutorial/gist-template.md

 ## Summary

-The following regular expression validates that an email contains
+The following regular expression validates that an email matches a specified pattern by deconstructing the string into 3 groups: the user part of the email address, the domain name, and the end part of the domain, seperated by the necessary character symbols.
+Each group contains a bracket expression that specifies what each section can contain.
+This pattern does not require the string to meet all of the requirements, meaning the string segment must contain at least one character from the specified set `[]` to pass the regex validation.

 ## Table of Contents